What is Medical Billing?

 - Hybrid – Charge a percentage of claims submitted on specific accounts or insurance providers, while other claims are charged at a fixed rate.
 This is becoming a popular choice for medical practices as more states consider percentage billing an illegal practice.

-Bottom line: Do the numbers.
+The bottom line: Do the math before deciding on a service with a specific payment structure.
 If their fee does not offset your net collections, it’s not worth your money.

 Choosing a Medical Billing Provider